 Secondly, the benefits they both provide overlap!

-Both Mint and Moringa help with digestion issues, inflammation and losing weight.
+Both Mint and Oragnic Moringa help with digestion issues, inflammation, and losing weight.

-We suggest Moringa Mint Tea to everyone (who can safely use it)
+We suggest Organic Moringa Tea to everyone (who can safely use it)

-Adding this crazy superfood combo to your daily routine will have immediate benefits that could potentially fix some problems in your life.
+Adding this crazy superfood combo to your daily routine to get the benefits of Moringa tea and Mint could potentially fix some problems in your life.